 SAP Survey Reveals Big Data-Driven Customer Insight and Real-Time Offers to Open New Revenue Opportunities for Operators

-In its fourth consecutive survey focused on mobile commerce and mobile operator services at GSMA Mobile World Congress, SAP AG (NYSE: SAP) has uncovered results showing the value and challenges of Big Data for operators.
+SAP NEWSBYTE - In its fourth consecutive survey focused on mobile commerce and mobile operator services at GSMA Mobile World Congress, SAP AG (NYSE: SAP) today uncovered results showing the value and challenges of Big Data for operators.
 The survey reflects the sentiments of mobile operators, fixed telecommunication providers, over-the-top (OTT) players and other global mobile industry executives and aims to address top issues surrounding Big Data, mobile commerce and LTE.

 Unlocking the Value of Big Data

 According to communication services providers (CSPs) and global mobile industry insiders, real-time offers (36 percent) and better customer segmentation (27 percent) are expected to drive the most value from Big Data in 2014.
 The key challenges that are preventing operators and enterprises from fully unlocking the business potential of big data are security and privacy concerns (38 percent) and lack of Big Data expertise (28 percent).